Financially: $55/month, compounded over 10 years at 7% interest, equals roughly $10,000 spent.

-- According to a recent Nielsen numbers study, Americans spend 34 hours a week, or 1768 hours per year, watching TV.
-That’s a depressing figure.
-About 30% of that time, roughly 530 hours per year, are spent watching advertisements.
+Intellectually: According to a recent Nielsen study, Americans spend 34 hours a week, or 1768 hours per year, watching TV.
+About 30% of that time, or roughly 530 hours per year, are spent watching advertisements.
 Not only do you pay thousands for the cable service, you’re persuaded to continue spending through excellent advertisements.
-I honestly believe that you can find something productive to do with those 34 hours each week that won’t cost you $10,000 and your sanity.

 How to Get it for Free

-A few favorite streaming sites of mine are Series Cravings and TubePlus.
-Neither charges any fees or makes you sign up for accounts (although you’ll need an ad blocker on your internet browser to combat the annoying pop-ups).
-I also note that the sites have DMCA (copyright) compliance policies listed, which makes them seem legitimate.
+A few favorite streaming sites of mine are Series Cravings and TV Box.
+Neither charges any fees or requires you sign up for an account (although you’ll need an ad blocker on your internet browser to combat the annoying pop-ups).
+Also note that the sites have DMCA (copyright) compliance policies listed, which makes them seem legitimate.

-If you still can’t find what you want, you can simply type in what you want to watch in Google.
+If you still can’t find what you are looking for, you can simply type in what you want to watch in Google.
 Try various terms like “(Your Show) Season 1 Episode 5” or “(Your Show) S1e05” or “(Your Show) Season 1 Online”

 If you aren’t comfortable streaming the content online, how about buying an antenna to enjoy free programming?
 We own this HomeWorx HDTV Digital Antenna and it pulls in 25+ High Definition channels for free.